ENBell/best-practices/css-best-practices.md

 > If you refactor and check new code against previously written code before you will find that often the code has already been written.

-#### 8. Always comment major code break sections, be consistent & create indexes

-> Every CSS file should have an index and section code breaks.
+#### 8. Every CSS file should have an index and section code breaks.

 ```css
 /***** Index *****